ultraflame4/ultraflame4.github.io/data/projects/trapped_in_dungeon.md

 flags: [ featured ]
 ---

-This was done as part of a school project.

-You fell down a random hole into a very deep dungeon and some how miraculously survived.
+You fell down a random hole into a very deep dungeon, miraculously surviving the fall.
-However, you are now surrounded by monsters that seem to find you very delicious and enticing, in other words, they want to eat you.
+But now, you are now surrounded by monsters that seem to find you very delicious & enticing, they want to gobble you up.

 Your objective is to now survive the seemingly infinite waves of monster, and find a way out.
 Luckily the monsters drop random skills and items you can use.
 Killing the monsters also for whatever reason seem to strengthen your body.